 After spending the 2006 season racing with the NST, headline drivers such as Steve Kinser and Danny Lasoski returned to the WoO for the 2007 Championship.

-The current series champion is Donny Schatz, who won his sixth title in 2014.
+The current series champion is Donny Schatz, who won his tenth title in 2018.